MrAkshayAS/clock/README.md

-# Project For Clock website Using HTML CSS And JavaScript
+# Responsive website Project Using HTML CSS And JavaScript